 Ways in which coronavirus can spread!

-To stop the spreading of Coronavirus a lot is being implemented, and precautions seems ths best way forward.
-Surfaces can also impact the spread of Coronavirus, as it can stay potent on the surfaces depending on the temperature, humidity and type of surface.
-We have tried to summarize the duration of virus’s lifespan below, after researching through articles for easy awareness.
+To stop the spreading of Coronavirus a lot is being implemented, and precautions seem the best way forward.
+Surfaces can also impact the spread of Coronavirus, as it can stay potent on the surfaces depending on the temperature, humidity, and type of surface.
+We have tried to summarize the duration of the virus’s lifespan below, after researching through articles for easy awareness.

 |Plastic/Stainless Steel||2-3 days|

-The CDC highly recommends disinfecting the frequently touched surfaces on regular intervals, using bleach, alcohol or other medically approved disinfectants.
+The CDC highly recommends disinfecting the frequently touched surfaces at regular intervals, using bleach, alcohol, or other medically approved disinfectants.

-Researchers are working hard to get rid of the details of the Corona & we know it’s not the overnight game to understand any new virus.
+Researchers are working hard to get rid of the details of the Corona & we know it’s not an overnight game to understand any new virus.
 Hence we don’t have any concrete information about this virus apart from some common signs & symptoms of its infection.
 However, WhatsApp & Facebook universities are educating around 3 billion people around the world with some myths & facts.
-As educated Indians, let’s take a concious call before forwarding anything we receive on our social channels.
-A piece of advice is to ensure the source or verify the details before forwarding to masses.
-By now we all know more or less about Coronavirus, so let’s give a quick review to the disease.
+As educated Indians, let’s take a conscious call before forwarding anything we receive on our social channels.
+A piece of advice is to ensure the source or verify the details before forwarding it to the masses.
+By now we all know more or less about Coronavirus, so let’s give a quick review of the disease.
 According to the Centers for Disease Control and Prevention (CDC), Coronavirus spreads mostly through:

 - Person-to-person contact within about a 6 to 9-foot (2 to 3meters) radius.

 - It can also be spread from respiratory droplets produced when an infected person coughs or sneezes.

 - Experts also say that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or eyes, but this is not considered the main way the virus spreads.